EpistasisLab/Aliro/README.md

 The machine learning program may log to stdout, so results must be stored as JSON files in a folder that is watched by FGLab and sent to FGMachine as JSON data is added.
 Details can be found in the [FGMachine documentation](https://github.com/Kaixhin/FGMachine).

+A random search optimiser has also been implemented, to allow searching over a range of hyperparameter space.
+Multiple string values are delimited by commas (`,`).

 ### Experiments

 An experiment is one complete training and testing run with a specific set of hyperparameters.
 Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of hyperparameters will still be assigned unique IDs.
 Experiments contain an ID, a project ID, a machine ID, the chosen hyperparameters, the current status (running/success/fail), timestamps, results, and custom data; this provides a comprehensive record of the experiment as a whole.